 Ablative skin resurfacing, where the outer layer of the skin is removed, requires significant recovery times and it can lead to issues with scarring and hyperpigmentation.
-That’s why Houston Dermatologist Dr. Zhang prefers to use Fraxel fractional skin resurfacing for her Houston patients.
+That’s why Houston Dermatologist Dr. Kronberg prefers to use Fraxel fractional skin resurfacing for her Houston patients.
 Fraxel only impacts a fraction of the skin’s surface, hence the name, which makes these treatments much easier to take, while still being incredibly effective for improving a variety of skin issues.

 What is Fraxel®?